simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-05-31
+<br />**Date image released:**  2025-06-01
-<br />**This image is owned by:**  Marcella Giulia Pace
+<br />**This image is owned by:**
+Domingo Pestana

-<br />**Title of the image:**  Afterimage Sunset
+<br />**Title of the image:**  UGC 1810: Wildly Interacting Galaxy from Hubble
-<br />**Description for the image:**  On May 7, the Sun setting behind a church bell tower was captured in this filtered and manipulated digital skyscape from Ragusa, Sicily, planet Earth.
-In this version of the image the colors look bizarre.
-Still, an intriguing optical illusion known as an afterimage can help you experience the same scene with a more natural looking appearance.
-To try it, find the sunspots of active region AR4079 grouped near the bottom of the blue solar disk.
-Relax and stare at the dark sunspot group for about 30 seconds, then close your eyes or shift your gaze to a plain white surface.
-In a moment an afterimage of the sunset should faintly appear.
-But the afterimage sunset will have this image's complementary colors and a more normal yellow Sun against a familiar blue sky.
+<br />**Description for the image:**  What's happening to this spiral galaxy?
+Although details remain uncertain, it surely has to do with an ongoing battle with its smaller galactic neighbor.
+The featured galaxy is labelled UGC 1810 by itself, but together with its collisional partner is known as Arp 273.
+The overall shape of UGC 1810 -- in particular its blue outer ring -- is likely a result of wild and violent gravitational interactions.
+This ring's blue color is caused by massive stars that are blue hot and have formed only in the past few million years.
+The inner galaxy appears older, redder, and threaded with cool filamentary dust.
+A few bright stars appear well in the foreground, unrelated to UGC 1810, while several galaxies are visible well in the background.
+Arp 273 lies about 300 million light years away toward the constellation of Andromeda.
+Quite likely, UGC 1810 will devour its galactic sidekick over the next billion years and settle into a classic spiral form.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/Afterimageorizontal.jpeg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/Arp273Main_HubblePestana_3079.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).